 Another successful year for ForSE 2009

 Another successful conference on Social Entrepreneurship was held on October 23rd, this time at Babson College in Boston’s Wellesley suburb.
-Details on the conference and photos were posted in a local e-magazine, Lokvani.com and are reproduced for those who could not attend.
-For details go to
+Details on the conference and photos were posted in a local e-magazine, Lokvani.com and are reproduced below for those who could not attend.
+Continue reading

 Why you need to go beyond the numbers to view rural poverty